-The June Wall Street Journal Economic Forecast Survey was published on June 12, 2014.
-The headline is “WSJ Survey: Economists Optimistic Stage Is Set for Pickup in Wage Growth.”
+The June 2016 Wall Street Journal Economic Forecast Survey was published on June 9, 2016.
+The headline is “WSJ Survey: Economists Sharply Lower Estimates of Job Growth in the Next Year.”
+As indicated in the article, 66 economists were surveyed, although not every economist answered every question.

 I found numerous items to be notable – although I don’t necessarily agree with them – both within the article and in the “Economist Q&A” section.

-As seen in the “Economic Indicators” section, the average response as to the odds of another recession starting within the next 12 months was 11.36%, roughly equal to that of May’s average response of approximately 12%.
+As seen in the “Recession Probability” section, the average response as to the odds of another recession starting within the next 12 months was 20.74%; the average response in May’s survey was 19.61%.
+The individual estimates, of those who responded, ranged from 1% to 60%.

 The current average forecasts among economists polled include the following: